ulelab/clipplotr/README.md

 * `--highlight` can be used to specify a region in the format `'start_coordinate:end_coordinate'`.
 This will be highlighted by grey shading.

-### 2. Peak plot
+### 2. Auxiliary plot

-* `-p` or `--peaks` can be used to supply the peak tracks.
+* `-y` or `--auxiliary` can be used to supply the auxiliary tracks.
 These should be in a standard 6-column BED format.
-Optionally, if a 9-column BED file is supplied then the 9th column `itemRgb` will be used to colour the peaks.
-These tracks do not necessarily need to be peak intervals, but could be any features of interest.
-The names are the first 10 characters of the filename.
+Optionally, if a 9-column BED file is supplied then the 9th column `itemRgb` will be used to colour the intervals.
+These tracks could be peak intervals, but could be any features of interest.
+You can label the tracks with `--auxiliary_labels`, otherwise the first 10 characters of the filename are used.

 ### 3. Coverage plot